adeyemie-sys/forggith-bi-performance/README.md

 1. The report content consists of two pages, Sales Performance Overview and Marketing Performance Overview, structured according to Forggith’s reporting requirements.
 Each page was designed to be concise and focused.

 2. Sales data was provided at a **city-level granularity**, limiting state-level analysis.
 To enhance regional insights, a Python script using the Geopy library was written to derive the State from each location's Latitude and Longitude.
 This enriched location data was then exported and integrated into Power BI, enabling drill-down from State to City level.
-To access the Python file used to derive the state column, click [here](./Forggith%20RLS%20Enforced.ipynb).

-3. Row-Level Security (RLS) was initially implemented with three roles: *Sales Rep, Manager, and Executive*, enabling role-based data access.
+4. Row-Level Security (RLS) was initially implemented with three roles: *Sales Rep, Manager, and Executive*, enabling role-based data access.
 However, publishing the report with these roles disabled the embed report link due to tenant restrictions.
-As a result, RLS was removed in this version.
-To access the PBIX file with RLS, click [here](./forggith_geolocation_state_extraction.pbix).

-4. A total of 2,613 rows had negative quantity values, ranging from -1 to -7,200.
+5. A total of 2,613 rows had negative quantity values, ranging from -1 to -7,200.
 Since these rows included key identifiers such as distributor name, customer name, location, and sales ID, they were retained, and the quantities were converted to positive values.

-5. The U.S. dollar ($) was assumed as the currency for this report, as none was explicitly stated.
+6. The U.S. dollar ($) was assumed as the currency for this report, as none was explicitly stated.